-Students with an unencumbered registered nurse license and an associate’s degree in nursing may seek an academic major in nursing for registered nurses.
+Students with an active unencumbered registered nurse license and an associate’s degree in nursing may seek an academic major in nursing for registered nurses.

 The nursing for registered nurses major is designed to build on the clinical and practical experiences of registered nurses and provide the skills and knowledge necessary for a successful career in nursing.
 The curriculum covers global health, community and family nursing, nursing leadership and management, nursing research, information technology, and business principles.
 The program helps prepare graduates to assume leadership roles in diverse and challenging settings, be accountable for their client care, provide exceptional evidence-based nursing care to all patients, and be equipped for graduate study.

 Intended Program Outcomes

 The student who graduates with a major in nursing for registered nurses should be able to

 - Demonstrate clinical reasoning in selecting and applying appropriate health care approaches for individuals, families, and communities along the wellness continuum.